hcoco1/Phase1_app/README.md

 #### Project Pitch

 **World Population Dashboard (WPD)** is an HTML/CSS/JS app that accesses data from a web service (https://world-population-dashboard.onrender.com/countries).
-A json() file was created from free internet data and deployed in a web server.
-WPD returns a collection of countries, and the App fetches all data as soon as the browser loads.
-Users can search for a country using an HTML form and sort the collection by properties.
+WPD returns a collection of countries.
+Each object has four attributes (country, area_in_Square_Kilometers, population, flagUrl, and message).
+The App fetches all the data as soon the browser load.
+Also, users can search for a specific country using an HTML form and sort the collection by their properties.
 Moreover, users can add a new country.
 Finally, users can leave personalized messages on the text box input.

+## Instructions:

+All the data is fetched as soon the app load.
+The user can scroll down and check the collection of countries.
+Also, users have access to the app data through five inputs menu:

+1. Search Menu: By typing the country name, users can check if a specific country is in the     database.By clicking the GET ALL COUNTRIES can return to the main screen.

+2. Sort Menu: by clicking on the dropdown Menu, users can sort the database by their properties(country name, country population, and country area).

+ 3. Add New Country Menu: user who wants to add a country has to fill out four text inputs with the information related to their properties: country name, URL from a flag image of the country, country population, and country area (in km2).
+By clicking the GET ALL COUNTRIES can return to the main screen.

+4. Card Country Menu and buttons: users who want to leave a message on the country card must fill out the text box input and click the submit button.
+The message will appear immediately and could be deleted if the user prefers.
+By clicking the red button, the user can delete the country card.

+5. Theme Menu: by clicking the dropdown menu user can choose between light and dark themes.
 ---

 ![how this app works](https://github.com/hcoco1/Phase1_app/blob/main/phase_1_app.gif?raw=true)